Lorias-Jak/LoriTime/docs/afk.md

 * Set `afk.enabled` to `true`
 * Set `afk.after` to the wishing time of you, after wich time the player should be kicked.
 You should use the [TimeString](https://github.com/Lorias-Jak/LoriTime/wiki/Commands-&-Permissions#timestring-examples).
-* RemoveTime is for removing the time after wich the player is considered afk.
+* RemoveTime is for removing the time after which the player is considered afk.
 So if the player is AFK for 15 minutes, the time will be taken from his online time.
-* If `afk.autoKick` is on `true`, the player will automatically gets kicked when he is considered afk.
+* If `afk.autoKick` is on `true`, the player will automatically get kicked when he is considered afk.
-* `afk.repeatedCheck` is the time, after wich the server will check the time the player hasnt moved, interacted or written a message in the chat.
+* `afk.repeatedCheck` is the time, after wich the server will check the time the player hasn't moved, interacted or written a message in the chat.
 Default its 30 seconds.
+It's recommended
-It's recommendet to not put it under 10 seconds.
+* to not put it under 10 seconds.

 ## The config part
 <details>